minprog/cs50x-1718-1819/problems/cash/cash.md

 ### 3. Testing

-When (almost) finished implementing the algorithm, it's time to test well.
+When (almost) finished implementing the algorithm, it's time to test your program well.
 Run your program and see if it does indeed print `4` for the amount of 32 cents!
 And then change `amount` to 5 and see what it does.
-If satisfied with the result, proceed to the formal specification, below.
+When satisfied with the results, proceed to the formal specification, below.

 ## Specification